-Just getting started with a partner marketing program on TUNE?
+Wondering how to start affiliate marketing on TUNE?
 In the process of planning for 2023?
-Either way, we’ve got you covered with information you need to kick off your program the right way.
+Either way, we’ve got you covered with the information you need to start your partner program the right way.

-TUNE’s differentiation is that your partnership program is highly customizable, rather than being held to the rules of a rigid network.
+TUNE’s differentiation is that your program is highly customizable, rather than being held to the rules of a rigid network.
 Whether you choose a technology platform or a traditional affiliate network, success means putting in the work.
-Below, we dig into four areas that are keys to success when kicking off your program on TUNE (or any platform).
+Below, we dig into four areas that are keys to success when you start affiliate marketing on TUNE (or any platform).

-4 Keys to Launching a Successful Partner Program
+4 Keys to Starting an Affiliate Marketing Program

 #1 – Partner Identification

 There are thousands of potential partners for your program.
-However, all partners are not right for every program.
+However, all affiliate marketers are not right for every program.
 Our recommendation is to consider your offer, the channels that perform best already, and the marketing tactics you would approve for a third party to perform to promote that offer.

 We’ve identified six main partner groups below: